DevOps-Represent/mcp-server-workshop/typescript/animal-rescue-mcp-server/part-1-instructions.md

 * 📄 `index.ts`: Your main entry point — this starts your server and registers the tools - this is where you'll be working the most.
 * 📄 `animal-rescue-service.ts`: This file contains some pre-built logic for the workshop — like functions to get animal data and schemas that describe what a valid animal looks like.
   * We’ve already defined things like:
-    * animalSchema: What each animal object includes (name, type, medical needs, etc.)
+    * **animalSchema**: What each animal object includes (name, type, medical needs, etc.)
-    * AnimalRescueService: A helper class with methods to list animals, find them by name or ID, and simulate adoptions.
+    * **AnimalRescueService**: A helper class with methods to list animals, find them by name or ID, and simulate adoptions.
 * 📄 `animal-data.ts`: Static JSON-like data that contains info on adoptable pets

 #### Imports